-The Council currently holds £185 million of loans, the same as the previous year, as part of its strategy for funding previous years' capital programmes.
-The balance sheet forecast in table 1 shows that the Council expects to borrow up to £25m over the forecast period.
-The Authority may also borrow additional sums to pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing of £240 million.
+The Council currently holds £185 million of loans, the same as the previous year, as part of its strategy for funding Housing Self-Financing.
+The balance sheet forecast in table 1 shows that the Council expects to borrow up to £16m in 2017/18 but does not expect to need to borrow in 2016/17.
+The Council may also borrow additional sums to pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing of £230 million.